Tips to Manage Accounts Payable & Accounts Receivable

 Taking full advantages of credit period and delaying the payment as far as possible within the credit terms will help you to balance the cash outflow and inflow.
 But it’s also crucial to pay off the amount sticking to the credit period you have been provided by the seller.
 Considering vendors who offer flexible payment terms and discounts on earlier payment will help here as it will act as a boost your credit score.

 Tally.ERP 9’s simple yet quick navigation helps to track and managing accounts receivable and payable.
 It is important not only for assessing overall performance but for helping managers and owners make smarter decisions that can influence an organization’s future.
 You can view details of the accounts receivables, accounts payables, ledger outstanding report, group outstanding report, ageing analysis report and bill party-wise outstanding report in Tally.ERP 9 at a flick.
-Time to start practising your juggling by getting your free trial here.
+Time to start practising your juggling by getting your GST software free trial.

 Are you GST ready yet?